shaho1090/mini-framework/README.md

 I have not used any framework for implementing this project.
 I just used ReactPHP library for running the job.
 I have done this project a little bit like frameworks you can check out the code and see!

+* *And also I should mention that the project is not completed yet.*